jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 {% endhighlight %}

 ### 4. Summary
-There are still plenty things to improve.
-For example i wish there is an easy way to combine Munit with [Spock](http://spockframework.github.io/spock/docs/1.0/introduction.html).
-Unofrtunatelly, both testing frameworks requires test class to extend its framework specific parent class, so both of them can't work together.
+Munit tests in groovy work good, but not perfect.
+For example I wish there is an easy way to combine Munit with [Spock](http://spockframework.github.io/spock/docs/1.0/introduction.html).
+Unfortunately, both testing frameworks requires test class to extend its framework specific parent class, so both of them can't work together.
+Additionally, comparing to Munit tests in XML, I miss Mule Studion integration, especially test coverage report.

-After trying writing tests in groovy it is hard to go back to writing tests in Java - at least for me.
+Nevertheless, after trying writing tests in groovy it is hard to go back to writing tests in Java.
 Give it a try and see how it works for you.
 The application and tests are available in [github](https://github.com/jarent/munit-groovy).